A map of laboratory-acquired infections01 Nov 2022

 Current regulations are riddled with loopholes.
 Many highly transmissible diseases are exempt, as is research that does not go through the NIH.
 There is no centralized tracking of what pathogens are being studied, nor is there any centralized tracking of accidents.
 The database that I used was cobbled together by volunteers uploading published papers to a web form.

 What can be done?
-To start, the government could adopt a policy similar to the Federal Select Agent Program, which would require anyone seeking to work with certain dangerous substances to register with the government.
+To start, we should be more selective about funding and permitting experiments involving highly dangerous pathogens.
+And if we must do them, we should adopt a policy similar to the Federal Select Agent Program, which would require anyone working with those pathogens to register with the government.